 4. Change Management Plans will be submitted to the EPMO ([email protected]) and the agency’s OPB budget analyst when completed.
 They will be reviewed by the project assurance resource (IV&V or other resource designated by GTA), who will provide feedback to the agency, OPB and the State Critical Project Review Panel.

 Technology Investment - For the purposes of this guideline, an Information Technology investment is defined as the commitment of resources to any product or service that consists of, or relies upon information technology to capture, process, store, share, or otherwise manipulate data that is managed by a state entity.

-Cost is the sum of all anticipated expenditures over the life of the investment, including but not limited to: consultant fees; additional expenses for new and existing employees as a result of the technology; software license and maintenance fees; hardware and maintenance expenses; telecommunication and connectivity expenses; deployment expenses; training expenses and any other expenses associated with the project.
+Cost - The sum of all anticipated expenditures over the life of the investment, including but not limited to: consultant fees; additional expenses for new and existing employees as a result of the technology; software license and maintenance fees; hardware and maintenance expenses; telecommunication and connectivity expenses; deployment expenses; training expenses and any other expenses associated with the project.

 Business Owner – The executive in charge of an organization, who serves as the primary customer and advocate for an IT investment.
 The Business Owner is responsible for identifying the business needs and performance measures to be satisfied by an IT investment; providing funding for the IT project; establishing and approving changes to cost, schedule and performance goals; and validating that the IT investment initially meets business requirements and continues to meet business requirements.
 The Business Owner is responsible and accountable for ensuring the technology investment meets the business and regulatory requirements.

 Initiatives, regardless of cost, involving acquisition of the following items are exempt from Business Case review by GTA and OPB.
 Exempted items are established in SM-08-103 “Technology Review” and include the following:

 a.
 Building control systems and maintenance